 Little pig, little pig, let me come in…and play!
-Bring barnyard fun to a rainy day with this simple pig snout mask, or gather around two of your child’s friends to act out Three Little Pigs.
-Pink construction paper, a stapler, glue, scissors, a black marker and string are all that’s needed to construct this hog noise.
-Sharpen fine motor skills and brush up on word recognition with the accompanying story to make this well-rounded craft educational and fun.
+Bring barnyard fun to a rainy day by making this simple pig nose, or make several noses and round up two of your child’s friends to act out the Three Little Pigs.
+Sharpen fine motor skills and brush up on word recognition by reading the well-known fairy tale aloud to make this well-rounded craft educational and fun.

-- Cut a strip of pink construction paper 6 inches x 3 inches.
+Cut out a strip of pink construction paper that's about 6" x 3".

-- Roll the strip into a cylinder-shape, so it’s about the same circumference as a toilet tissue roll.
+Roll the strip into a cylinder shape, so it’s about the same circumference as a toilet paper roll.
 Staple it in place at each end.

-- On the front of the snout, draw two oval shapes using a black magic.
+On the front of the snout, encourage your child to draw two oval shapes using a black marker.

-- Cut two lengths of pink yarn, at least 8 inches each.
+Cut two lengths of pink yarn that are at least 8 inches each.
 Staple one piece of yarn to the center of each side of the back of the snout.

-- Have a parent help you tie the yarn together behind your head, as you position the snout comfortably in place over your nose.
+Help your kid tie the yarn together behind his head, and position the snout comfortably in place over his nose.
 Oink, oink!